jewelsofthought/neshama/site/posts/qkab/talmud_sefirot.md

 Everything starts of as a ‘point’.
 A point just represents presence and thus position.
 Nothing has yet ‘manifested’.
 It is just ‘in position’.
 Similar to voltage, which is ‘potential’ energy, and is ready to manifest as soon as it is hooked up to a circuit.
 Thus the energy of the point is potential, and it too waiting to be ‘connected’.

 Let us for a moment look at everything from this point of view.
-We can think of everything as consisting of points, but it is the [middle point](/posts/qkab/middle_point/index.html#the-middle-point), the point of origin that we could look at, and reduce an event to a ‘point’.
+We can think of everything as consisting of points, but it is the [middle point](/site/posts/qkab/middle_point/index.html#the-middle-point), the point of origin that we could look at, and reduce an event to a ‘point’.
 In order to be connected, and thus flow, the point needs to recognise or acknowledge some other point.
 Think of it like a goal.
-One has to have somewhere one desires to go, in order to move. {[lech lecha](go.html)} [However, in Abram’s case, before he had been given the place to go, he was told by G-d to “_lech lecha_”.]
+One has to have somewhere one desires to go, in order to move.
+However, in Abram’s case, before he had been given the place to go, he was told by G-d “_lech lecha_” - leave, go, walk away.
 It is like imagining some other point, and then heading in that direction.
 In a sense you could say that you created a line of energy between your present point, and some future point.
 The line that emerges to connect the two points is two dimensional, or binary.
 It could be looked at as the relationship between the two points.
 Like a vector, which is a line that has direction.

 Now these two points could replicate or connect to many other points, creating patterns and objects of immense complexity and beauty, but they would only be able to interact in 2d.
 How then, does it manifest in 3d, I ask.
 Is it just a miracle, or magic, evolution or chance?
 It is, indeed, a mystery.